Skip to Content

 What You Need For Napkin Decoupage

-• Printed paper napkins, either shop-bought or own-printed napkins.
+• Printed paper napkins or cocktail napkins, either shop-bought or own-printed napkins.

-• Paper napkin decoupage glue such as Mod Podge
+• Decoupage medium such as matte Mod Podge

-• Foam brushes and cling film (plastic wrap)
+• Foam brush, a dry brush and cling film (piece of plastic wrap)

-• Object to decoupage can be wood, plastic, glass, metal and even stiff fabric such as canvas shoes.
+• Decoupage object, it can be wood, plastic, glass, metal, or stiff fabric, such as canvas shoes.

 How To Decoupage With Paper Napkins